 Last May, plant-based vendors were found in each of the three exhibition halls of Chicago’s McCormick Place, ranging from Hodo Foods pre-seasoned and braised tofu to the JUST scrambled egg alternative made from mung beans.

 Manufacturers partnered in showcasing their plant-based foods while supporting each other’s core competencies.
 Signature Breads products were used across a number of vendors, including the bread for Good Catch Foods plant-based tuna sandwiches.
 Tofurky includes Follow Your Heart cheese in their new plant-based pockets, which will be rolled out to foodservice accounts, focused in K-12 and College & University, this year.

-The Plant-Based Foods Association had their first trade show booth promoting its members’ products.
+The Plant-Based Foods Association had its first trade show booth promoting its members’ products.
 They unveiled their plant-based grab-and-go case featuring chef-crafted recipes in an accessible, small-footprint display.
-They will focus early adoption in Colleges & Universities.
-This provides an option for operators looking to keep food costs down but still attract this young, ethically-conscious group who most want plant-based offerings.
+They will focus early adoption in Colleges & Universities but plan to expand into several non-commercial segments longer term.
+This provides an option for operators looking to keep food costs down but to still attract a young, ethically-conscious consumer group who clamor for plant-based offerings.

-It was apparent that seafood is the next category of focus in plant-based alternatives.
+The next category of focus in plant-based alternatives continues to be seafood.
 With no industry leader in this category, it is ripe for first-mover advantage and exponential growth.
 There were crab cakes made from plant protein at Good Catch Foods and Ocean Hugger Foods introduced an eel replacement made from eggplant to support their raw tuna alternative made from tomato.